 There’s plenty of other tips + tricks in there too, but for right now – you can focus on the money making tasks for this year.

 - How to prime customers to buy and what they need from you before they’ll purchase

 - How to plan your marketing efforts in advance:

 - what you should be prepping for

-- a ‘done for you’ guide to manage your promotions on social media + email
+- a ‘done for you’ content timeline to manage your promotions on social media + email